mindsdb/flat-ai/README.md

 ### Objects

-The thing here is that LLM's can deal masterfully with unstructured data.
-But Python can't, but using both we can build a bridge between the two.

-For that we weill need our LLM to fill out objects like a trained monkey with a PhD in data entry?
+For most workflows, we will need our LLM to fill out objects like a trained monkey with a PhD in data entry.
 Just define the shape and watch the magic! 🐒📝

 *For example*, let's say we want to extract a summary of the email and a label for it: